pytorch/torchdynamo/documentation/InductorTritonTemplateKernel.md

 ## Motivation
 For most of the operations, Torchinductor is able to automatically codegen a performant Triton kernel.
-However, for `ir.ExternKernel` in torchinductor/, Torchinductor usually call extern functions like `aten.convolution` for Convolution, `aten.mm.out` for MatrixMultiply, etc. But if you have better implementation of those operations in Triton, say `triton.ops.matmul`, one way to let Torchindcutor to use it is replace the kernel and codegen function call to `triton.ops.matmul`.
-But still, this is an ExternKernel call where the Torchinductor optimize the whole graph unware of what's happening inside the function call.
-Specifically, it could not benefit from epilog fusion that could alleviate the memory-bound bottlenecks.
-To get additional speedup beside the customized code, user could add an Triton template for Torchinductor as a reference to cedegen the target kernel.
+However, for ops with now lowerings, TorchInductor generate a fallback `ir.ExternKernel`, which just calls the original function.
+The main examples here are `aten.convolution` for Convolution, `aten.mm.out` for MatrixMultiply, etc. TorchInductor supports alternate implementations of these ops, such as `triton.ops.matmul`, but we could get further benifiet from epilogue fusion that could alleviate the memory-bound bottleneck of pointwise ops that follow the more expensive kernel.
+To access this additional speedup, one can add a Triton template for Torchinductor that allows these epilogue fusion kernels to be automatically generated.

 ## Overview
 Codegen from custom templates is derived from codegen normal Triton kernels.
 So in this tutorial, we will only focus on the difference.